History of Jrue Holiday in Timeline

 November 7, 2018: Eclipsed 2,000 Career Assists

-On January 29, 2019, Jrue Holiday had 19 points, eight assists, six rebounds and a career-high six blocks in a 121–116 win over the Rockets.
+On January 29, 2019, Jrue Holiday had 19 points, eight assists, six rebounds and a career-high six blocks in a victory over the Houston Rockets, becoming the first guard in NBA history with at least 17 points, six rebounds, seven assists and six blocks in a game.

-December 28, 2019: Played Alongside Brothers in NBA Game
+December 28, 2019: Played with Brothers Justin and Aaron Holiday

-On December 28, 2019, Jrue Holiday and his brothers Justin and Aaron became the first trio of brothers to share an NBA court simultaneously, while playing against Indiana.
+On December 28, 2019, Jrue Holiday and brothers Justin and Aaron of the Pacers became the first trio of brothers to share an NBA court simultaneously.

 March 8, 2020: Scored Season-High 37 Points

-On March 8, 2020, Jrue Holiday scored a season-high 37 points, along with nine rebounds and eight assists in a 120–107 victory over the Minnesota Timberwolves.
+On March 8, 2020, Jrue Holiday scored a season-high 37 points in a victory over the Minnesota Timberwolves.

 November 24, 2020: Traded to Milwaukee Bucks